Tumbolisu/ImportCleaner/README.md

 This Godot Engine plugin cleans up orphan files in the `res://.godot/imported` directory.

-Sometimes various metadata files are left behind in the afformentioned directory.
+Sometimes various metadata files are left behind in the aforementioned  directory.
 This can easily happen when moving or renaming a file after importing it.
-Even after deleting an imported file, a MD5 metadata file may be left behind.
+Even after deleting an imported file, an MD5 metadata file may be left behind.

-Most of these files are very very small, so it's usually not a problem.
+Most of these files are very, very small, so it's usually not a problem.
 However, it still feels good to remove them.

 ## Installation

 1. Install `ImportCleaner` via AssetLib.
-Alterantivly, download this project, copy the folder `ImportCleaner` and place it in your `res://addons/` folder.
+Alternatively, download this project, copy the folder `ImportCleaner` and place it in your `res://addons/` folder.
 2. Enable the plugin at `Project -> Project Settings -> Plugins`.

 ## Usage